dtfalk/superstitious_perception_experiment/README.md

 **stanford_sleepiness.csv:** The subject's three responses to the single-question stanford sleepiness scale.

+**selfReflect_methodology.txt:** The subject's explanation of how they chose which stimuli they think had the H vs not.

+**selfReflect_changes.txt:** The subject's explanation of how their decision procedure changed over the course of the experiment.

 **additional_comments.txt:** The experimenter's additional comments as a text file.

 **summaryData.csv:** A file containing summary data of the subject's performance over the four blocks.
 This includes dprime scores and the order in which the subjects received the blocks.